Timeline of reactions to the 2020 Hong Kong national security law (April 2021): Patrick Nip: Improving Hong Kong electoral system must be interpreted with National Security Law

 Secretary for the Civil Service, Patrick Nip, stated that the improvement of Hong Kong's electoral system must be interpreted together with the Hong Kong national security law.
 Nip said on social networking sites that last week, he held a related commentary meeting with director-level civil servants of the administrative director grade, emphasizing that civil servants are an important part of the administrative organ.
 Any changes to the social system require their concerted efforts to promote.
 He also quoted some civil servants at the meeting saying that visiting the mainland more often would definitely help to gain a deeper understanding of the country's development.

 7 April

 Andy Li appears at the court on collusion charges

 One of the 12 Hong Kong activists, Andy Li, a member of the Hong Kong Story, appeared in court for the first time after completing quarantine.
 The case was conducted in West Kowloon Magistrates' Courts, to which Li was escorted by a large police motorbike fleet.
-Li looked at the public gallery and acknowledged that he understood the charge.
 Barrister Lawrence Law and solicitor Trevor Chan represented Li.
 Chan refused to tell reporters how Li had instructed him; he said he was "definitely not a government-appointed lawyer" and was unwilling to answer questions about why Li's family did not know him or Law.
 Law had been suspended twice in 2005 and 2007 owing to complaints about misconduct.